 By removing or reducing slippery surfaces you will reduce the possibility of falling.
 You may wish to consider replacing or covering slippery flooring with low pile carpeting or anti-skip applications You should also keep floor surfaces clean.
 This is especially true in areas like the bathroom and kitchen.

-Remove (recommended) or secure all throw rugs and/or area rugs.
+Remove all throw rugs and/or area rugs.
 Unsecured rugs are a leading cause for tripping and falling.
-You can easily secure throw rugs by applying anti-slip rug tape found at most major home improvement stores.
+Opt instead for non-slip flooring with no throw rugs at all.

 Lighting is very important for maintaining a safe environment.
 Low lighting is hard on the eyes and reduces clear vision, which can increase the chance of tripping.
 Add task lighting in work areas, closets or other areas that need a little bit more light.
 (Task lights are less expensive than adding lighting fixtures and allow you to have the light exactly where you need it.)
 However, adequate fixtures in every room is necessary.